ilastik/ilastik4ij/README.md

 Found at `Plugins -> ilastik -> Import HDF5`.

 HDF5 files can contain multiple datasets.
 Thus, when you import an HDF5 file containing more than one dataset, you will have to select which dataset you want to import.
-Then, you will be presented with the following dialog:
+After choosing a given HDF5 file, you will be presented with the following dialog:

 ![ImageJ Menu](./doc/screenshots/IJ-Import.png)